Iron16Bit/distributed-storage-system/README.md

 A p2p key-value storage system implementation using the Actor model with Akka.
 This system provides distributed data storage with configurable replication, consistency guarantees, and failure handling capabilities.

+The Repo includes the project description (instructions) and our final report.

+### Premises

+We decided to adopt a 4-eyes, 2-hands approach for this project rathen than a 4-hands approach.
+This means that we didn't work in parallel on different parts of the code, but always worked together on the same piece of code.
+On one hand this slowed us down, but on the other hand we've been able to produce much better code.
+This approach allowed the person that wasn't actively typing to think about the flaws and notice the other person's errors.
+As a result, the work went smoothly and we rarely found problems in our solution.

 ## 🏗️ System Architecture

 The system implements a distributed storage system with the following key features: